Timings : 10:00 AM - 06:00 PM

 Nearest Metro Station : Jawaharlal Nehru Metro Station on Violet Line

 As the name suggests, Humayun's tomb is the final resting place of the Mughal Emperor Humayun.
-Located in the Nizamuddin East area of Delhi, it is the first garden tomb in the Indian subcontinent.
-This splendid piece of architecture was commissioned for construction by Humayun's chief consort empress Bega Begum in the year 1569-70 and is one of the very few structures that used red sandstone on such a massive scale at that time.
-The design of Humayun's tomb pertains to typical Mughal architecture with Persian influences and was conceptualized by Persian architect Mirak Mirza Ghiyath.
+Located in the Nizamuddin East area of Delhi, it is the first garden-tomb in the Indian subcontinent.
+This splendid piece of architecture was commissioned for construction by Humayun's chief consort Empress Bega Begum in the year 1569-70 and is one of the very few structures that used red sandstone on such a massive scale at that time.
+The design of Humayun's tomb is a typical Mughal architecture with Persian influences and was conceptualised by Persian architect Mirak Mirza Ghiyath.
 Owing to its magnificent design and illustrious history, Humayun's Tomb was featured in UNESCO's World Heritage List in the year 1993.

 Compare quotes from upto 3 travel agents for free

 ₹ 11,800 onwards

 ₹ 8,258 onwards